junior8801/junior8801/README.md

 - 🌱 I’m currently learning ML and IA
 - 👯 I’m looking to collaborate on data science projects
 - 🤔 I’m looking for help with ML and IA
-- 💬 Ask me about Excel, SQL ...
+- 💬 Ask me about Excel, SQL, Data and ....
 - 📫 How to reach me: junior8801@gmail.com

 ### Tecnologies